passcod/blook/2014-mar-28-contribution-style-guide.md

 and modifying, getting angry because a maintainer does not see your work as an untouchable masterpiece is more likely to see your PR closed and your time wasted than it is to make things better.

+### Codes of Conduct

+Many projects, venues, and other places, physical, virtual, or otherwise, are adopting or have adopted Codes of Conduct.
+Respecting them is an integral part of interacting with the communities they apply to.
+A lot of what is in such Codes may seem fairly obvious, but do understand they exist for a reason.
+Besides codifying what kind of interactions is deemed unacceptable by the community, they define processes to allow people a clear way to report problems and request review, attention, and moderation.